diborad-d/Bamazon/README.md

 # Bamazon

-Bamazon is a cli app shopping that lets customers shop from the availble inverorty listed.
+Bamazon is a cli app shopping app.
+It has customer and manager dbs.
+**Customer**
+  CustomerS can shop from the availble inventory listed, check inventory, if it's not availabe, shows 'not available'.

+**Mananger**
   It also allows Managers check and add inventory.

+**Technology used**

+## Node.js
+## MYSQL